‘Pins and needles’ (paresthesia) is a sensation of tingling or prickling, usually felt in the hands or feet, that many people find uncomfortable.

 Pressure-related pins and needles

-The nerves of the body send information back to the brain and spinal cord.
-When a sensory nerve is pressed by being in a cramped or awkward position the messages are interrupted, which can cause pins and needles.
+The peripheral nerves of the body (those in the limbs) send information back to the brain and spinal cord.
+When a nerve is pressed by a cramped or awkward position, the blood supply is reduced causing pins and needles.

-- carpal tunnel syndrome – the main nerve that services the hand runs through a ring of wrist bones.
-Inflamed and swollen tendon membranes reduce the amount of room inside the wrist and irritate or compress the nerve.
-Symptoms include pins and needles, pain and weakness in the hand
+- carpal tunnel syndrome – the main nerve that services the hand runs through a tunnel in the wrist.
+For various reasons, the pressure in the tunnel can increase.
+This reduces the amount of room inside the wrist and compresses the nerve.
+Symptoms include pins and needles, pain, and weakness of some hand muscles

-- cervical nerve root irritation – nerves in the neck exit the spinal cord via small holes between the vertebrae.
-These small holes can be narrowed by inflammation, injury or outgrowths of bone tissue (bone spurs).
-The nerves are irritated or compressed, causing pins and needles and, sometimes, referred pain into the arms
+- cervical nerve root irritation – small nerves in the neck pass through small holes between the vertebrae.
+These small holes can be narrowed by injury, or outgrowths of bone tissue (bone spurs).
+In severe cases, the narrowing can compress the small nerves, causing pins and needles and sometimes pain that radiates into the arm.
+This is often called referred pain

-Nerve disease, or neuropathy, is characterised by the lack of sensory information to the brain due to damage of the sensory nerves.
+Nerve disease, or neuropathy, is characterised by disruption of normal messaging in a nerve (conduction) due to nerve damage.
 For example, a person with neuropathy may not experience pain to the normal degree, if at all.
+They also might have altered sensation so that they have difficulty feeling normal touch or temperature.
+If the motor nerves are affected, they might also have difficulty with normal movement.

-The occasional bout of pins and needles is a harmless event.
-However, chronic pins and needles can be a warning of some other underlying disorder.
+The occasional bout of pins and needles is a harmless event if it is due to pressure on nerves from sustained postures or sleeping positions.
+However, chronic pins and needles (persistent over more than three months) can be a warning of some other underlying disorder.
 Always see your doctor for a thorough medical investigation if you experience persistent or frequent episodes of numbness or pins and needles.

 Treatment for pins and needles